shybovycha/shybovycha.github.io/_drafts/2025-12-01-data-compression.md

 compression = 11 bytes -> 20 bytes = negative 100%
 ```

-This is not entirely a compression algorith, though.
+This is not entirely a compression algorithm, though.
 Algorithms such as ZIP (DEFLATE) and JPEG (although slightly different in details, the general approach still applicable) go further to compress the _table_ itself.
 To understand how they work, one needs to understand the tricks behind them.

 ## Canonical Huffman codes